dbcook/openrocket-database/docs/estes_sizes_and_part_numbers.md

 Numeric non-significant 4-6 digit part numbers were introduced in the 1970s.
 These numbers carry no systematic clues about the sizes of the parts.
-For many years the old and new part number systems were used in parallel, but graadually between 2000-2010, the old designators stopped appearing in kit instructions, and many parts are no longer sold separately, and many were never listed in catalogs.
+For many years the old and new part number systems were used in parallel, but graadually between 2000-2010, the old designators stopped appearing in kit instructions, many parts are no longer sold separately, and many were never listed in catalogs.

 ### Indexing of New Parts Onward from 2017